Clicky

 So sit tight, and let’s dive into the world of Guinness beer.

-What Beer Type Is Guinness?
+What Kind of Beer Is Guinness?

 Can and a Glass of Guinness Beer